With around 60 accounting schools available, Missouri presents you with a wide range of choices if you wish to study for an accounting degree.

 Variation is a hallmark of this profession when it comes to both salaries and opportunities for employment: an accounting background allows you to choose from a wide range of career paths with different possibilities for success.

 The AACBS-accredited Olin Business School at Washington University in St. Louis boasts a prestigious accounting program with an advanced curriculum and excellent results.

-Rated as the 22nd best business school in the country, the school offers an undergraduate degree in Business Administration and a first-rate 33-credit Master of Accounting degree.
+Rated as the 22nd best business school in the country, this Saint Louis-based school offers an undergraduate degree in Business Administration and a first-rate 33-credit Master of Accounting degree.

-The Master of Accounting program can be completed in two or three semesters and features an innovative curriculum.
+Students can complete the Master of Accounting degree program in two or three semesters.
 Courses such as Accounting Policy and Research equip students with critical thinking skills and an in-depth understanding of the field.

 What is more, statistics recommend the Olin Business School as highly effective both at the academic and professional level: with a CPA exam pass rate of approximately 80% in 2013 and an employment rate of 95% for Master of Accounting graduates, the program ranks among the very best in the country.